-Expert economic testimony in South Africa's seminal predatory pricing case
+Expert testimony in seminal media predatory pricing case

 Genesis was retained by Media24, a large newspaper and magazine publisher, to defend predatory pricing allegations made against the group by the Competition Commission in what has proven to be South Africa’s seminal predation case.

-Predatory pricing generally refers to a strategy whereby a company prices its products at a low level in the short term in order to exclude rivals from the market, and then raises its prices in the medium to long term in order to recoup profits.
+Predatory pricing generally refers to a strategy where a company prices its products at a low level in the short term to exclude rivals from the market, and then raises its prices in the medium to long term to recoup profits.

-On behalf of the complainant, the commission further alleged that, upon Gold-Net News’s exit from the market in 2009, the Forum title was withdrawn and its sister publication, Vista, was left to profit from its resulting market position.
+On behalf of the complainant, the commission further alleged that upon Gold-Net News’s exit from the market in 2009, the Forum title was withdrawn and a sister publication, Vista, was left to profit from its resulting market position.

-It has encompassed detailed financial analysis of Media24’s management accounts in conjunction with careful analysis of the economic evidence.
-As the case has unfolded, the expert analysis undertaken by the Genesis team has traversed a number of important economic issues before the tribunal, which are likely to assist in bringing greater legal certainty in future cases.
+Our work encompassed detailed financial analysis of Media24’s management accounts in conjunction with careful analysis of the economic evidence.
+As the case unfolded, the expert analysis by the Genesis team traversed a number of important economic issues before the tribunal.
+These are likely to assist in bringing greater legal certainty in future cases.

 Genesis’s involvement in the case spanned the course of the entire matter – the investigation phase; the complaint hearing before the Competition Tribunal; and the subsequent appeals to, first, the Competition Appeal Court (CAC) and, finally, to the Constitutional Court.